 “We have been able to find a way to retrieve genetic information that is more informative and reliable than any other source of comparable age before, and it’s from a material that is abundant in the fossil records so the potential of the application of this approach is extensive.”

-The sequencing of the ancient proteome from the Dmanisi Stephanorhinus fossil has led the researchers to integrate it in the evolutionary tree including other extinct and extant rhinoceros species and to define its genetic relation with them, lead author on the paper Professor Eske Willerslev explains.
-Eske Willerslev holds positions at St John’s College, University of Cambridge, and is director of The Lundbeck Foundation Centre for GeoGenetics at the University of Copenhagen.
+The sequencing of the ancient proteome from the Dmanisi Stephanorhinus fossil has led the researchers to integrate it into the evolutionary tree including other extinct and extant rhinoceros species and to define its genetic relation with them, lead author on the paper Professor Eske Willerslev explains.
+Eske Willerslev holds positions at St John’s College, University of Cambridge, and is director of The Lundbeck Foundation Center for GeoGenetics at the University of Copenhagen.

 “There are extinct species of early humans that we haven’t been able to get any DNA from – species like Homo Erectus.
 The remains we have are too old and too poorly preserved for the DNA to survive,” he says.

 “This research is a game-changer that opens up a lot of opportunities for further evolutionary studies in terms of humans as well as mammals.
-It will revolutionize the methods of investigating evolution based on molecular markers and it will open a complete new field of ancient molecular studies.”
+It will revolutionize the methods of investigating evolution based on molecular markers and it will open a completely new field of ancient molecular studies.”

 This rearranging of the evolutionary lineage of a single species may seem like a small adjustment but identifying changes in numerous extinct mammals and humans could lead to massive shifts in our understanding of the way animal life has evolved.
 The team of scientists is already implementing the findings in their current research.